DirectQuery for Tabular 1100 or 1103 models (SSAS Tabular)

 When you author a model for use in DirectQuery mode, you must initially load some portion of the data into the cache.
 If the data you will eventually use is too large to fit into memory, you can use the Preview & Filter option in the Table Import wizard to select a subset of data, or write a SQL script to get the data that you want.

-Because DirectQuery mode does not support the use of calculated columns, if there are columns that you wish to combine or perform other operations on, you should plan ahead and create the column definition as part of your data import query or script.
+Because DirectQuery mode at this compatibility level does not support the use of calculated columns, if there are columns that you wish to combine or perform other operations on, you should plan ahead and create the column definition as part of your data import query or script.

 The following list describes other considerations to keep in mind when authoring a model for DirectQuery access:

 When in DirectQuery only mode, the results in a report can vary depending on the security context of the user who is viewing the results.
 You should test models with different credentials to ensure that users get the expected results.

 If you configure a model to operate in hybrid mode, which allows the use of either the cache or data from SQL Server, you should be aware of the possibility that clients connecting to each source might see different results, depending on the mode specified in the connection string.
 If you need to ensure that your report users see only data from SQL Server, you must clear the cache or change the model to DirectQueryOnly.